or call (267) 250-6809

 off Darby Road in Havertown, Delaware County,

-my office is convenient to Delco, Lower Montco, Philadelphia, and the Main Line.
+convenient to Delco, Lower Montco, Philadelphia, and the Main Line, for now I'm doing all sessions online.

 Gestalt therapy is an existential/experiential form of psychotherapy that emphasizes: